Roko Camaj: Life

 During the September 11 attacks, Camaj was on the 105th floor of the South Tower when it was struck by United Airlines Flight 175.
 He managed to call his wife, Katrina, informing her of his situation, but was unable to escape before the tower collapsed.
 Camaj had a key to the roof of the building, but a buzzer also had to be pressed at a security post on the 22nd floor to enable access and the post had already been evacuated.
 A man identified only as "Rocko", who was on the 105th floor of one tower, used a walkie talkie to report that he was in great distress.
 A radio dispatcher said someone would be found to help him, but he warned: "Don't let no people up here.
 Big smoke!"
 It's been suggested that this man may have been Camaj, who was on the 105th floor and had a walkie talkie.

-Camaj's remains were never found.
+Camaj's remains were never found or identified.
 He has been called the "patron saint of window washers" due to his dedication and the tragic circumstances of his death.

 In the aftermath of the attacks, the community of Manhasset, where Camaj lived, was deeply affected.
 According to The New York Times, Manhasset lost over 40 residents, with Camaj being one of them.
 His son Vincent recounted that a children's book was once written about his father because his job seemed so unusual.
 In the book, Camaj said he came to America because people told him, "If you move there, you will have a beautiful car and a big house and there is freedom."
 He found peace washing windows, often saying, "I don't bother nobody and nobody bothers me.
 It's just me and the sky".

-Camaj was also featured in The Sunday Times in 1998, providing an insight into his life working at 1,300 feet above ground.
-This profile was republished in 2022.

-At the National September 11 Memorial, Camaj is memorialized at the South Pool, on Panel S-37.